Back to blog

 Do You Need Both?

-In most transactions: yes.
+In most transactions, yes.

 The title company needs the estoppel letter to calculate payoff amounts for the closing disclosure.
 The buyer needs the resale package to make an informed decision about the purchase.
+They do different jobs.
+You can't substitute one for the other.

 State-by-State Terminology